mauropalsgraaf/fpscala-workshop/workshop.md

 ## What is functional programming

 As you would have expected, functions are the primary building block of application written in FP.
 This is in contract to object-oriënted programming, where classes are used to construct programs.
 Functions are so called "first class citizens", which means that functions are like data.
 You can just use them as any other ordanairy type like String and Int.
 You can for example pass them as a parameter to another function or have a function that returns another function when called.
-A function that either receives atleast one parameter as argument or returns a function is called a higher-order function.
+A function that either receives at least one function as argument or returns a function is called a higher-order function.

 A function in functional programming are expressions, which is in contrast to imperative programming language where they consist of a number of statements which will be executed sequentially.
 A definition given by Wikipedia: “Expressions are a combination of one or more explicit values, constants, variables, operators and functions that the programming language interprets and computes to produce another value".
 There are slightly different flavors of functional programming.
 We will pay attention to purely functional programming.
 This will restrict functions in a sense that they need to be pure.
 What does it mean to write a pure function?